 - What this program does not cover:

 - Work performed for which a permit cannot be obtained

 - Supply and installation of electro-pneumatic backwater valve

-- The replacement of a back-up valve (except replacement of a non functioning cast-iron type BWV)
+- Replacement of a back-up valve (except replacement of a non functioning cast-iron type BWV)

-- All eligible basement flooding protection work must be performed by a contractor/licensed plumber of master plumber.
-The plumber or master plumber should be able to present a current City of Windsor Licence.
+- All eligible basement flooding protection work must be performed by a contractor/licensed plumber or master plumber, who should be able to present a current City of Windsor license confirming their status.
 If you have any concerns about whether or not the plumber is licensed, please contact 311.
 Please note that the City's Licensing Department cannot recommend specific plumbing contractors or provide a list of licensed plumbing contractors.

 - If a backwater valve is installed by a contractor, a licensed plumber must certify its installation.

 - If a sump pump is installed, please ensure the disconnection and capping of leads from the foundation drains to the floor drains.

 - Any work performed by the homeowner themselves does not qualify for subsidy.